 Full Spectrum CBD, or whole plant CBD, consists of all of the cannabinoids found in the hemp plant.
 At Cannafyl, we believe that keeping the plant in its original form is the best way to receive all of the benefits that the hemp plant has to offer.
 Below are the cannabinoids that are found in our line:

 • CBD (Cannabidiol): The leading ingredient that is most abundant in hemp plants is CBD.

-• THC (Tetrahydrocannabinol): THC has been shown to increase appetite and fight free radicals with an antioxidant property.
+• THC (Tetrahydrocannabinol) has been shown to increase appetite and fight free radicals with an antioxidant property.
 This cannabinoid can be found in full spectrum CBD oil products in very small amounts but will be below the limit of 0.3 THC because the hemp plant does not produce high levels of THC, thus causing no psychoactive side effects.

-One thing to keep in mind is that even though full spectrum CBD only has a trace amount of THC, there is a slight possibility of a false positive drug test if you’re consuming high doses on a regular basis.
+Something to think about.
+Even though full spectrum CBD only has a trace amount of THC, there is a slight possibility of a false positive drug test if you’re consuming high doses on a regular basis over a long period of time.

+When you select your products, make sure that you are shopping from a reliable resource like Cannafyl.
+Because these items are not monitored by the Food and Drug Administration, you want to watch out for things that could possibly be inaccurately labeled.
+To ensure the utmost quality, double check that the product is third party tested.
 You could try a product like the Wellness Box from Cannafyl.
 These sampler boxes can let you try products to see which might be the right fit for your needs.

-When picking your products, make sure that you are shopping from a reliable resource like Cannafyl.
-Because these items are not monitored by the Food and Drug Administration, you will want to watch out for things that could possibly be inaccurately labeled.
-To ensure the utmost quality, double check that the product is third party tested.
 When it comes to anything that comes from the marijuana plant, a great resource is to check if the information has been medically reviewed by Eloise Theisen, RN, MSN on Healthline Media.